 A court is designed to be free draining and any excess water flows into the drainage channel around the edge.
 The existing channel can get clogged up by dirt and weeds, so sometimes this needs renewing or topping up with fresh stones.

-Some artificial courts over the years get filled up with moss engrained sand and other debris and may not drain as well, we can sort this problem by pressure washing all the old sand/debris out, and replacing it with brand new clean sand, not only will your court have a new look to it, but it will drain much better.
+Some artificial courts over the years get filled up with embedded moss and other debris, which will result in poor drainage.
+We can sort this problem by pressure washing all the old sand and debris out, replacing it with new sterile sand.
+Your court will have a new look and it will also improve the drainage.

 The repairs we make to the court are all completed using porous materials meaning that rainwater still seeps through and drains away.